rotemdan/lzutf8.js/README.md

 *returns*: decoded bytes as ``ByteArray``

 *remarks:* Multiple binary strings may be freely concatenated and decoded as a single string.
-This is made possible by ending every sequence with single end-of-stream marker. (char code 32768 for an even-length sequence and 32769 for a an odd-length sequence).
+This is made possible by ending every sequence with special marker (char code 32768 for an even-length sequence and 32769 for a an odd-length sequence).

 #General / Misc FAQ